Quantum geodesic flows and curvature: Quantum geodesics on the fuzzy sphere

-Some numerical solutions for the amplitude flow relative to this are shown in Figure~\ref{fuzmatgeo} with initial $\vec\psi=(1,0,0)$ and initial $\phi=0$.
+so $\vec f$ is a constant vector, and in that case the rows of $X$ undergo a uniform rotation about the $\vec f$ axis.
+Then

+This is time dependent if $\vec f\ne 0$ (since then $X$ is then time dependent) but some numerical solution are shown in Figure~\ref{fuzmatgeo} taking, without loss of generality, $\vec f$ along the $z$-axis.
+Each row of the matrix $X$ evolves as a circle about this axis, as shown for some random initial values.
+For the amplitude flow we take initial values $\vec\psi(0)=(1,0,0)$ and $\phi(0)$, and plot the real part of the former.
 The imaginary part is similar.
 One can also plot $\phi(t)$ and check to within numerical accuracy that $|\phi|^2+\overline{\vec\psi}\cdot\vec\psi=1$, a constant of motion.